NORTH COUNTY SENIOR SOFTBALL RECREATIONAL LEAGUE BY-LAWS (Amended 01/1/18)

 During their assessment period, new players must be able to demonstrate their ability to run from home upon batting a ball.

 b.
 All New Players will be assigned by the Commissioners.
 Assignments will be made with the goal to provide competitive balance among teams considering talent, numbers, or both.
-The assignment will be temporary for one month after which the assignment becomes permanent.

 2.4 Team assignments.
 Players will be assigned teams as follows: